sagemath/trac_to_gh/Issue 2064.md

 # Issue 2064: foo?? doesn't know about cpdef from the command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2064

 Original creator: craigcitro